TrymoretimeH/QLTCApp/README.md

 5. Android Studio will import the project and download any necessary dependencies.

 ## Installation (User)
-- Download the app APK file
+- Download the app APK file (qltc-app.apk)

 ## License